 I came to country music late.

 I grew up listening to what I thought, at the time, was a wide variety of different kinds of music.
 I listened to The Beatles, Bruce Springsteen, Billy Joel.
 I liked disco music, Top 40 songs, and I was deeply intrigued by rap and hip-hop.
 I loved the rock music of the 1950’s and 60’s and every now and then I ventured into folk and jazz.
-I felt I was really expanding my pallet in college when I began to explore groups like The Band and Los Lobos.
+I felt I was really expanding my pallet in college when I began to explore groups like The Band, Los Lobos and Michelle Shocked.

 Throughout all these phases, country music remained something foreign to me.
 The deep voices and the twangy guitars sounded like they were for somebody else other than me…a wise-cracking Jewish kid from the north shore of Chicago.